akchandru28/TaskManager/README.md

 1. Make sure MongoDB is running on your system.
 I'm using MongoDB 8 locally.
 2. Clone this repo or download the code.
 3. Open the project in VS Code.
-4. Run the command:mvn spring-boot:run
+4. Run the command- mvn clean install and then mvn spring-boot:run

 # Endpoints and Example
 # 1.Create Task